skienzmatishun/rippreport/content/p/skunked/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Following up on the government reform battle, the Catalyst political machine filed shady injunctions to stop voters from establishing council districts.
+Court documents and internal emails prove incumbent council members sabotaged the referendum purely to save their own political seats.
+Read the shocking evidence showing how corrupt insiders stole your right to equal representation.
 ---
 What started out to be a “Fresh Start for Fairhope” has turned into a political PAC raising money and preparing for the 2020 Fairhope Municipal elections.
 All their talk and advertising promotes a change of Government for Fairhope, this part of the equation most agree on.
 A Council Mayor form of government also has a green light.
 The sticking point is the City Council being At Large or Districts